ResearchComputing/Documentation/docs/getting_started/faq.md

 :sync: alt-storage-methods-awss3

 - _Access details:_
 	- You can use `Rclone` to copy your data to AWS for a monthly fee.
-Contact <rc-help@colorado.edu> for options to establish access to AWS.
+Submit a [support request form](https://colorado.service-now.com/req_portal?id=ucb_sc_rc_form) for options to establish access to AWS.
 - _Pros:_
 	- No data volume limit
 	- AWS data integrity assurance is very high